 Tag:Sydney, NSW, public transport system, facial recognition, commuters, ticket validator, payment

-Brief Introduction: Founded in 1999, Telpo is a professional smart terminals’ provider and ODM service expert, covering the point-of-sale (POS) terminals, biometric cash register, face recognition machines, self-service kiosk, bus ticketing machines.
-Telpo has served for more than 1000 customers abroad, including the platform operators, banks, biological algorithm company, operators, technology companies and even governments organizations.
-Telpo adheres to R&D and innovation, in order to provide more intelligent hardware for global partners.
+Brief Introduction: Telpo is a professional smart payment partner who focuses on the ODM service 20 years.
+It mainly provides the EFT-POS, cash registers, biometric devices, face recognition machines, self-service kiosks, and bus validators.
+Telpo has served for more than 1000 customers abroad, including government, banks, Telecom operators, police stations, retail shops, and offices.
+Telpo adheres to R&D and innovation, aiming to provide more intelligent hardware for global partners.